MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/enable-usermode-access.md

 ### GPIO

-Next, we declare all the GPIO pins that are exposed to usermode.
+Next, we declare all the GPIO pins that are exposed to user mode.
 We offer the following guidance in deciding which pins to expose:

 * Declare all pins on exposed headers.
 * Declare pins that are connected to useful onboard functions like buttons and LEDs.